adamacosta/lfs/extras/08-devtools.md

 Tests are optional, but if you choose to run them, `ghc` takes a `THREADS` argument and offers various suites, including `fasttest`, `test`, and `slowtest`.
 The example invocation uses `fasttest`.
 If built with `LLVM`, at least 5 tests were failing as of `LLVM-11.1.0` and `ghc-9.1.0`.

-To build html documentation, `sphinx-build` is required, which can be installed by running `pip install --user sphinx`.
-Beware that `ghc` applies heavy optimizations unless you tell it not to, so this will likely take a very long time.
-Beware that `ghc` is quite massive, so unless you expect to be doing a lot of debugging, you may wish to use `make install-strip` rather than `make install` to install it and its libs.
+Beware that `ghc` applies heavy optimizations unless you tell it not to, so this will likely take a very long time. `ghc` is also quite massive, so unless you expect to be doing a lot of debugging, you may wish to use `make install-strip` rather than `make install` to install it and its libs.

+To build html documentation, `sphinx-build` is required, which can be installed by running `pip install [--user] sphinx` if you did not already do that earlier.

 ```sh
 curl https://downloads.haskell.org/~ghc/9.0.1/ghc-9.0.1-src.tar.xz -o ghc-9.0.1.src.tar.xz